Lynching of John Henry James: Lynching

 As James was being returned to Charlottesville by train for his hearing, a crowd estimated at 150 was waiting at the Wood's Crossing station, 4 mi west of Charlottesville, at the present site of the Farmington Country Club.
 When the train stopped, unmasked men overpowered the police chief and sheriff who were escorting him and took James from the train.
 Despite James's protestations of innocence (some reports say he admitted his guilt), they hanged him from a tree near the station.
 Once he was hanging members of the mob shot him; Hotopp's brother "emptied his pistol into the body".
 He received an estimated 40 bullets.
 People took pieces of his clothing as souvenirs.

 The fact that the train stopped at the Wood's Crossing station, where a crowd was awaiting it, was commented on in the press.
 One said that the escorts should have taken him on the fast train, which did not stop there; another said that they did take the fast train, but "it was flagged down by some one."
 Another says that a man dressed in woman's clothing stood on the tracks, forcing a stop.
 "Several Staunton gentlemen who felt there would be a lynching got on the train and went along to see it."

 At the time of the lynching, the grand jury was meeting, and had decided to indict him ("bring a true bill"), but the documents had not yet been prepared.
 The court adjourned when informed of the lynching but later reconvened and indicted the dead man for rape.
 The following morning, as a coroner's jury, they found that he "came to his death by the hands of persons unknown to the jury."

 Although the lynchers did not conceal their identity, no one was ever charged with the killing.
 The only attacker whose name was recorded was Julia's brother, Carl.
+Carl Hotopp died at the age of 33 on May 25, 1901, under highly unusual circumstances.
+Hotopp was found dead near a railroad track, his corpse looted.
+However, one of his coat pockets, which had been missed contained $40 in cash, a life insurance policy for $5,000, and an accident policy for $5,000, and a ticket from his home to Staunton.
+It was determined that Hotopp had fallen from a moving train.
+The belief was that Hotopp had briefly gotten off the train, but when he got on again, the car door was closed.
+Hotopp then tried to hold on as long as he could, suffering serious scratches in the process, then fatal injuries after falling off the train.